 Where we seek the help of external support services, those services will need to see the child's records in order to establish which strategies have already been employed and which targets have been set and achieved.
-They can then advise on new and appropriate targets for the child's Supporting Me to Learn Plan and on accompanying strategies.
+They can then advise on new and appropriate targets for the child's Supporting Me to Learn Plan or My Support Plan and on accompanying strategies.
 The targets set may require specialist assessment arrangements to measure the child's progress.
 If so, outside specialists, for example Educational Psychologists may be required for this.
-The SENDCo will liaise with the educational psychologist making sure that appropriate advice and support is given to both parents and colleagues.
+The SENDCo will liaise with the educational psychologist or relevant professional, making sure that appropriate advice and support is given to both parents and colleagues.

-The SENDCo, class teacher, and external specialists, should consider a range of different teaching approaches and appropriate equipment or teaching materials, including the use of information technology.
+The SENDCo, class teacher, and external specialists, will consider a range of different teaching approaches and appropriate equipment or teaching materials, including the use of information technology.
 The external specialist may act in an advisory capacity, provide additional specialist assessment or be involved in teaching the child directly.
-The delivery of the interventions recorded in the Supporting Me to Learn Plan continues to be the responsibility of the class teacher.
+The delivery of the interventions recorded in the Supporting Me to Learn Plan or My Support Plan continues to be the responsibility of the class teacher.

-If children begin to make progress through the provision detailed in their Supporting Me to Learn Plans, this provision will be regularly reviewed and remain in place for as long as it is deemed required.
+Provision within additional learning plans will be regularly reviewed and remain in place for as long as it is deemed required.
 Supporting Me to Learn Plans are reviewed and updated each half term.
-Where children have been subject to a number of Supporting Me to Learn Plans a My Support Plan will be started.
+Where children have been subject to a number of Supporting Me to Learn Plans a My Support Plan may be started.
 My Support Plans detail the history of support and external agencies involved with a child.
 My Support Plans aim to look further into the future to the end of the child's current Key Stage and teachers, parents and the school SENDCo will seek to plan a route to the attainment of these targets.
 My Support Plans are reviewed termly.

-4. Application for an Education, Health & Care (EHC) Plan
+5. Application for an Education, Health & Care (EHC) Plan

 Where a child's needs are considerable and there is little progress following interventions and support from professional agencies the decision may be taken to request an EHC Plan.
-This process will involve presenting to the Local Authority detailed records of our provision and its impact for their consideration.
+This process will involve presenting to the Local Authority, detailed records of our provision and its impact for their consideration.
 Parents and carers will be fully involved in the process and have the opportunity to contribute to the reports.
 The Senior Leadership Team hold termly pupil progress meetings to discuss the assessment of all children and identify children who are not making expected progress.
 The SENDCo also holds termly reviews where Supporting Me to Learn, My Support plans and provision for pupils with SEND is considered, reviewed and new plans are drawn up.